 "We were stuck with two or three weeks of no snow in a film that's all snow," DiCaprio said.
 "We had to shut down production multiple times.
 That's what happens with climate change: the weather is more extreme on both ends."

 The crew even had to wrap up filming early, resuming only when they could find snow again - at the South Pole.
-But even Antarctica isin danger of melting away.
+But even Antarctica is in danger of melting away.

 The actor, who finally landed the best actor Academy Award 22 years after his first of five nominations for acting, has capitalized upon his fame as one of the world's leading actors to raise the profile around the climate change topic.

-in 1998 to focus on "protecting biodiversity, ocean and forest conservation and climate change."
+He launched the Leonardo DiCaprio Foundation in 1998 to focus on "protecting biodiversity, ocean and forest conservation and climate change."

 In January, the actor met with Pope Francis - a fellow prominent environment advocate - to discuss climate change.
 He also recently addressed the World Economic Forum in Davos, Switzerland, where he announced that his foundation would be donating another $15 million to environmental projects - and pleading with business leaders to battle global warming.